Approximation in K-theory for Waldhausen Quasicategories: Introduction

-The main results of this paper begin with Theorem~\ref{thm:Approximation_when_F_induces_cof_equiv}: if an exact functor $G$ induces an equivalence of cofibration homotopy categories, then it induces a stable equivalence of $K$-theory spectra.
-The next main result, Theorem~\ref{thm:Approximation}, says that if $G$ reflects cofibrations and induces an equivalence of homotopy categories, then $G$ induces a stable equivalence of $K$-theory spectra.
-Proposition~\ref{prop:main_technical_result:G_is_whe} (without Waldhausen structures) is the main technical step, and states that a functor $F\co \cala \to \calb$ between quasicategories induces a weak homotopy equivalence of maximal Kan complexes if $F$ is essentially surjective, $\cala$ admits colimits of diagrams in its maximal Kan complex indexed by finite posets, $F$ preserves them, and $F$ reflects equivalences.
-The idea for the proof of Proposition~\ref{prop:main_technical_result:G_is_whe} is due to Waldhausen: use Lemma~\ref{lem:extracted_from_Waldhausen} and Quillen's Theorem A. However, we also incorporate a quasicategorical implementation of an idea of Schlichting \cite[page 132]{Schlichting}, see the discussion preceding Proposition~\ref{prop:main_technical_result:G_is_whe}.
+The main results of this paper begin with the Pre-Approximation Theorem~\ref{thm:Pre-Approximation}: if $F\co \cala \to \calb$ is a functor of quasicategories that reflects equivalences, every codomain morphism $Fa \to b$ factors as $(\text{equiv}) \circ F(f)$, the functor $ho(F)$ of homotopy categories is essentially surjective and full on isomorphisms, the domain quasicategory $\cala$ admits colimits of diagrams of equivalences indexed by connected finite posets, and $F$ preserves such colimits, then $F$ restricts to an equivalence of the maximal $\infty$-groupoids of $\cala$ and $\calb$.
+Notice that the Pre-Approximation Theorem does not require any Waldhausen structures.
+The idea for the proof of Theorem~\ref{thm:Pre-Approximation} is due to Waldhausen: use Proposition~\ref{prop:extracted_from_Waldhausen} and (quasicategorical) Quillen's Theorem A. However, we also incorporate a quasicategorical implementation of an idea of Schlichting \cite[page 132]{Schlichting}, see the discussion preceding Theorem~\ref{thm:Pre-Approximation}.

+The first consequence of the Pre-Approximation Theorem is the Approximation Theorem~\ref{thm:Approximation}: if $F$ satisfies App 1 and App 2, and $\cala$ admits all finite colimits and $F$ preserves them, then $\mathbf{K}(F)$ is a level-wise equivalence of spectra.
+The requirement of finite colimits in $\cala$ and their preservation by $F$ could be replaced by the requirement of colimits in $\cala$ of a more specific type and their preservation by $F$, namely colimits of diagrams of equivalences indexed by connected finite posets.
+We prefer to require ``finite colimits'' because it is easier to state than the aforementioned more specific type of colimit.
+Corollary~\ref{cor:Approx_hoF_equiv_and_coA=A}, on the other hand, assumes $hoF$ is an equivalence and $co\cala=\cala$ in order to conclude $\mathbf{K}(F)$ is a level-wise equivalence of spectra.